BarioIsCoding/bmm-chess/README.md

 **Perft.** The full Chess Programming Wiki suite — startpos, Kiwipete, positions 3 through 6 — at every published depth.
 610,195,852 nodes, exact match.

-**A behavioural signature.** `selftest sig` walks a ~100k-node tree and hashes every FEN, every SAN and every UCI it produces. python-chess walking the same tree produces the same MD5, byte for byte.
-That pins behaviour to a second implementation instead of to whatever this library happened to do the day the test was written.

 **Differential testing.** ~50,000 positions compared against python-chess across legal move sets, SAN both directions, attack and pin masks on all 64 squares for both colours, FEN, EPD, status flags, filtered generation, and every move predicate.
 Zero divergences